Kristen Lindquist

 I pulled to the side of the road and shut off the engine.
 Chief Will rolled down his window.
 I rolled down mine.
 A breeze filled the truck with the scent of black cottonwood buds.
 The Chief pulled out a brown-bagged bottle, took a swig, and passed it to me.

-each call of the raven
+old growth forest each call of the raven deeper in

 It was love at first read.
 The plot could not be more basic: a guy gives a friend a ride home.
 But so many elements of good storytelling are distilled into these three short paragraphs.
 There’s character development.
 There’s the skillful use of archetypes—the drunk friend as Fool/Trickster as well as Elder, who imparts unexpected wisdom along the narrator’s journey.
 The use of setting to shape the narrative.
 Humor and compassion.
 Some essential, albeit brief, dialogue.
 And resonance in every single detail—the garbage bag full of salmon, the mountain reflected in the marsh, that mountain’s ironic name—that make this story rich and particular.
 It feels real in a way that takes it way beyond the familiar white-guy-learns-something-from-native-guy story.